-Plug-ins and custom workflow activities are custom code that you develop to extend the existing functionality of Microsoft Dynamics CRM.
+Plug-ins and custom workflow activities are custom code that you develop to extend the existing functionality of Microsoft Dynamics 365.
 Before a plug-in or custom workflow activity can be used, it must be registered with the server.
-You can programmatically register plug-ins and custom workflow activities with Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) by writing registration code using certain SDK classes.
+You can programmatically register plug-ins and custom workflow activities with Microsoft Dynamics 365 (online & on-premises) by writing registration code using certain SDK classes.
 However, to ease the learning curve and to speed up development and deployment of custom code, a plug-in and custom workflow activity registration tool is included in Bin folder of the SDK.
 Download the Microsoft Dynamics CRM SDK package.

 While this topic focuses primarily on plug-ins, most of the information is also applicable to custom workflow activities.
 One difference between the two is that for custom workflow activity assemblies, you register just the assembly.
 For plug-ins, you register the plug-in assembly and one or more steps per plug-in.
 For more information about custom workflow activities, see Custom workflow activities (workflow assemblies).

 Do not register any plug-in or custom workflow activity unless it is obtained from a reliable and trusted source.

 For more information about how to package your plug-ins as solution components, see Package and distribute extensions using solutions.